Rainy-fall-end/brlcad/src/rt/README.md

 used for loading model
-do remember to change the absolute path in:src/rt/CMakeLists.txt Line 56-58 [nlohmann](https://github.com/nlohmann/json) used for write json file
+do remember to change the absolute path in:src/rt/CMakeLists.txt Line 56-58 [nlohmann](https://github.com/nlohmann/json) there is no need to install, it is just a "header-only" library used for write json file
 ## Project structure
 Add two projects: